tsender/auv_gnc/README.md

 ### Notes
 While you may also build the entire repo with the command `catkin build`, it is unnecessary to build all of the Control Toolbox packages since `auv_gnc` is only dependent on `ct_core` and `ct_optcon`.

-Building the entire AUV GNC repo can also take a while due to some of the additional overhead in the Control Toolbox.
-Further, the `ct_doc` package from the Control Toolbox does not build for some reason.
-If you build the entire repo, you will see an error message saying that there is "no target to make ct_doc" - it's just a doc package, so don't worry about it.
+Building the entire AUV GNC repo can also take a while due to the additional overhead in the Control Toolbox.
+Further, if you see an error message saying there is "no target to make ct_doc", do not fret.
+This is just a documentation package from the Control Toolbox and they are working on a fix.